 “Look, if I didn’t do it, someone else would, and it would’ve been a lot messier.
 No, I can’t tell you who.
 Besides, Rick, he already figured out where our suits came from, and he already knew we were going to tell him to fuck off.
 He’d come back with reinforcements, or he’d complain to the League that we were using military hardware, and then who knows who would start poking around.”

-“Laura, I’m fine with what you did to Henshaw, I really am!
+“Laura, I’m fine with what you did to Henshaw, I really am.
 But what happens when Fleet sends someone else?”

 “It’ll be weeks.
-And if they do, hopefully they’ll be in another Gate Jumper with crappy reactor shielding.”
+And if they do, hopefully they’ll be in another gate jumper with crappy reactor shielding.”

-“You can’t kill everybody, Laura!
+“You can’t kill everybody, Laura.
 And they’re just suits.
 Chippers has gobs of money.
-He’d have gotten us more suits!”
+He’d have gotten us more suits.”

-“Not these suits!
+“Not these suits.
 They’re diff—” she cuts off and turns away.

 She almost said something right there.
 I saw it, and she knew I saw it.
 I want to know it, but coaxing it out of her is going to be trouble.
 But something even worse happens.
 Part of me, the deep dark part that suspects everyone of everything, whispers that her kiss was just another deception to keep me occupied.